AntczakEI/stellarliftapp/_posts/2026-02-26-how-many-rest-days-per-week-gym-muay-thai.md

 ## Sources and further reading

-The principles in this guide were checked against consensus statements and research on athlete recovery, training load, overtraining and concurrent training.
+The principles in this guide are informed by consensus statements and research on athlete recovery, training load, overtraining and concurrent training.

 * Kellmann M et al. **Recovery and Performance in Sport: Consensus Statement.** International Journal of Sports Physiology and Performance.
 2018;13(2):240–245.
 PMID: 29345524.
 DOI: 10.1123/ijspp.2017-0759.
   https://pubmed.ncbi.nlm.nih.gov/29345524/